MatthewChatham/glassdoor-review-scraper/README.md

 This scraper is provided as a public service because Glasdoor doesn't have an API for reviews.
 Glassdoor TOS prohibit scraping and I make no representation that your account won't be banned if you use this program.
 Furthermore, should I be contacted by Glassdoor with a request to remove this repo, I will do so immediately.

 # Introduction

     Earlier versions of this code was based on Matthew Chatham's repo.
-However, it has drastically improved since then.
+    However, it has drastically changed/improved since then.
     Matthew has not been active on GitHub and hence his repo is not updated.

 Have you ever wanted to scrape reviews from Glassdoor, but bemoaned the site's lack of a public API for reviews?
 Worry no more!
 This script will go through pages and pages of reviews and scrape review data into a tidy CSV file.
 Pass it a company page and set a limit to scrape the 25 most conveniently available reviews, or control options like the number of reviews to scrape and the max/min review publication date.

 It takes about 1.5 seconds per review to scrape.
 So it will take about 25 minutes to scrape 1,000 reviews, or a little over 4 hours to scrape 10,000 reviews.
 This script requires patience. 😁